-The charter of the Company was initially approved by the foundation meeting of the Company on 2 September 2001 and subsequently amended by General Shareholders Meeting on 29 April 2005, 15 August 2007, 3 December 2009, 10 August 2018, 11 September 2020, 28 September 2023 and immediately prior to the date of this Document.
+The charter of the Company was initially approved by the foundation meeting of the Company on 2 September 2001 and subsequently amended by General Shareholders Meeting on 29 April 2005, 15 August 2007, 3 December 2009, 10 August 2018, 11 September 2020 and 28 September 2023.

 The Charter provides that the Company's main subject of activity is the carriage by air of passengers and cargo by civil aviation aircraft.
-The Company shall operate in accordance with Kazakhstani legislation and applicable standards of the Republic of Kazakhstan in aviation, EASA and IOSA standards and other appropriate operational requirements and shall comply with customer service standards on international air lines of the European Union (to the extent not contrary to Kazakhstani legislation).
+The Company shall operate in accordance with Kazakhstani legislation and applicable standards of the Republic of Kazakhstani in aviation, EASA and IOSA standards and other appropriate operational requirements and shall comply with customer service standards on international air lines of the European Union (to the extent not contrary to Kazakhstani legislation).
 The Company's subject of activity is set out in full in Article 3 of the Charter.